Enter the world of Botox, and all you need to know.

 Welcome to the world of cosmetic neurotoxin injectables A.KA.
 Botox.
 Here we share everything you need to know about this popular method to help reduce fine lines and wrinkles caused by facial expressions (yes we are talking about frowning, squinting and even smiling).
 Even though Botox has become a household name to refer to the treatment mentioned, it is actually only one of the three Health Science Authority (HSA) approved brands available in Singapore that aesthetic practitioners use.

 But before we get into all that, let us first break down what this treatment is all about.

 Botulinum Toxin works by temporarily altering the nerve signals sent to the muscles for contractions and relaxes muscles of the targeted area; preventing the face from forming lines.
 The result?
-Smoother skin for several months!
+Lesser dynamic facial wrinkles for several months!